-Board Meetings and Committees
+Board and Committee Meetings

-Our Board held four meetings during our 2022 fiscal year.
-Each of our then serving directors attended at least 75% of the meetings of our Board and the committees of our Board on which they served during fiscal year 2022.
+Our Board held four meetings during our 2023 fiscal year.
+With the exception of Mr. William Peterffy and Mr. Philip Uhde, each of our then serving directors attended at least 75% of the meetings of our Board and the committees of our Board on which they served during fiscal year 2023.
 Our directors are expected to attend annual meetings of stockholders at which they are nominees for election, Board meetings and meetings of the committees on which they serve, and to spend time needed and meet as frequently as necessary to properly discharge their responsibilities.
-All of our then serving board members attended our virtual 2022 annual meeting of stockholders.
+All of our then serving board members attended our virtual 2023 annual meeting of stockholders.